Rudi Pauwels: Praesens Foundation

 During the Ebola outbreak in 2014 and 2015, and after spending the better part of his life in laboratories, Pauwels wanted to observe first hand how the world was dealing with outbreaks of that scale.
 He saw the need for rapid, accurate and easy-to-use diagnostics close to the affected communities.

 Inspired by this experience in West Africa, in 2016 he created the Praesens Fund under the Belgian King Baudouin Foundation.
 The name is related to the Latin word praesens, meaning 'being here now, making an impact'.
-With the help of a series of early believers – among which passionate collaborators, sponsors and technology providers – the initial sketch of a first-generation mobile lab was soon made a reality.
+With the help of a series of early believers – among which collaborators, sponsors and technology providers – the initial sketch of a first-generation mobile lab was soon made a reality.

 As the project entered the next stage in 2017, Pauwels created the Praesens Foundation, co-directed by Professor Peter Piot.
 It is developing, providing and implementing solutions that contribute to better epidemic preparedness, early warning and rapid response for existing and emerging infectious disease threats.
 In 2017 and 2018, an initial pilot study led by the Praesens Foundation deployed the first all-terrain Mobile Biosafety Laboratory for infectious disease testing across Senegal.
 It offers rapid deployment, connectivity and technology for effective field diagnostics, reducing turn-around time and improving case management.
 This has potential to improve epidemic preparedness and contribute to disease intelligence.

 The latest initiative is Praesens Care.
 Through this venture it intends to expand geographically and functionally.
 Praesens Care offers "lab as a service" (LAAS).
 Praesens Care offers mobile biosafety laboratories in a regional hub approach to countries and partners to reinforce their healthcare delivery system, with integrated diagnostic services (multi-disease testing and real-time reporting), primary healthcare and community engagement.
 It offers an outreach capacity to provide medical (e.g. diagnostics, therapies, vaccination) and non-medical (health promotion, social mobilization) services at the peripheral level of the health system, as close as possible to the communities.

 miDiagnostics

 In 2018, Pauwels was appointed executive chairman of miDiagnostics, a large life science spin-off company of IMEC and Johns Hopkins University.
 IMEC is a nano-electronics R&D hub with more than 4,000 engineers and scientists headquartered in Leuven, Belgium.
-Based on nearly a decade of IMEC research on nano-fluidics and silicon-based nanostructures, miDiagnostics is developing a next generation diagnostic platform with broad in vitro diagnostics applications, particular in the point of care area.
-It is developing a series of new nanofluidic silicon processors that are embedded in test cards – about the size of a credit card – and that are inserted in a compact reader.